JFSilvaBr/Language-Pack_CMSimple-XH/README_PT.txt

 INSTALAÇÃO

-Unzip the download and upload all files of the folder cmsimplexh/ to your webserver.
+Descompacte o download e faça o upload de todos os arquivos da pasta cmsimplexh/ para o seu servidor web.

 On some servers you have to set writing permissions for some files, see